hornbill/process-registered-contacts/README.md

 ### Logging

-All Logging output is saved in the log directory in the same directory as the executable the file name contains the date and time the import was run 'SW_Call_Import_2015-11-06T14-26-13Z.log'
+All Logging output is saved in the log directory in the same directory as the executable the file name contains the date and time the import was run 'Contact Registration Processor 2025-08-07T16-03-47+01-00.log'

 ### Error Codes